 • one sheet of white paper

-• some cables, one 470 Ohm resistor, one 1000uF capacitor, one small switch
+• some cables, one 470 Ohm resistor, one 1000uF capacitor, one small DIP switch, one ON/OFF switch

 Optionally you can upgrade the Word Clock with these components: